Red Tip Photinia Shrubs

-The Red Tip Photinia is a spectacular medium-sized evergreen shrubthat can be used as a privacy screen or a trimmed into a hedge.
+The Red Tip Photinia shrub is a spectacular medium-sized evergreen shrubthat can be left unpruned as a privacy screen or trimmed into a hedge.
 New Growth is bright red.
-Small white flowers in are formed in the spring, followed by red berries in fall and winter.
+Small white flowers in are formed in the spring, followed by red berries in fall.

 |Espoma Bio-Tone Plus Starter Plus||$14.95|

 |Mature Height:||9 to 12 feet or 20 feet if left unpruned|

 |Habit:||Densely branched, spreading|

 |Foliage:||Rich red in spring, turning greenish red in summer.|